PHPCSStandards/PHPCSDevTools/README.md

 Contributing
 -------
 Contributions to this project are welcome.
-Just clone the repo, branch off from `develop`, make your changes, commit them and send in a pull request.
+Clone this repository, branch off from `develop`, make your changes, commit them and send in a pull request.

 If unsure whether the changes you are proposing would be welcome, open an issue first to discuss your proposal.